 The world of soy can be very confusing for consumers!
 Most soy-based foods are downright dangerous especially for babies, children and those with thyroid disease.
 This would include modern concoctions such as soy formula, soya milk, bean curd or tofu along with the wide variety of processed foods containing this legume.

 It is a very important additive for the food industry because it is cheap to produce, replacing more expensive ingredients!

 Dozens of scientific studies confirm the dangers of soy in the diet, although the soy industry has predictably countered with “science” of its own featuring cherry-picked data and skewed statistics.

-While most soy foods are deserving of a warning label, a few others are actually healthy such as traditional soy sauce, miso, tempeh and natto.
+While most soy foods are deserving of a warning label, a few others are actually healthy such as traditional soy sauce, light or dark miso, tempeh, and natto.
 These four lone exceptions have a long history of traditional use in various Asian diets.
 They also have good research supporting a positive role in human health.